EMULSIVE | Apr 18, 2018 | 11

 I don’t foresee myself changing the steps I went through for this build a great deal for my next.
 I would probably spend a bit more time and attention on cleaning the metal components, as well as choosing a different colour for the wood finish.
 I would probably also use a thicker, resin based lacquer for a very different look to the current AEROgraphic.
 I have a feeling that with enough coats, the laquer may be able to fill the spaces between the camera frame and external components such as the rangefinder and shutter cover, etc.

-Here are a few sample images as 6×12 on medium format film and and 4×5 (color negative, color slide film and black and white film stock).
+Here are a few sample images shot as 6×12 on medium format film and on 4×5 sheets (color negative, color slide film and black and white film stock).

-The lens isn’t one that will provide high contrast results unless you become creative in your approach to metering, development, or use something like Lightroom for post production.
+The Aero Ektar isn’t a lens that will provide you with high contrast results unless you become creative in your approach to metering, development, or use something like Lightroom for post production.

 As someone who doesn’t take many portraits, my interest lies in non-animate subjects.
 The closer, the better.